 The high power LED pixel driver comes with an intuitive web-based configuration.
 You can use your preferred browser, and you’ll be able to monitor your set-up in no time.

-Supports a wide range of tape and dots
+Supports a wide range of LED strips and dots

 Recommended App: ELM

 - Award winning, ELM: ENTTEC LED MAPPER provides total control over your LED system, regardless of shape and size.